danielbodnar/awesome-stars/BY-LANG.md

 ## Vue

+- [manuelernestog/weektodo](https://github.com/manuelernestog/weektodo) - WeekToDo is a Free and Open Source Minimalist Weekly Planner and To Do list App focused on privacy.
+Available for Windows, Mac, Linux or online.
+- [jesusantguerrero/zen](https://github.com/jesusantguerrero/zen) - Zen. is a productivity app that integrates Eisenhower Matrix, Pomodoros, and part of the Get Things Done (GTD) principles in a unique way, to improve your developer routine.
+- [Hanziness/FocusTide](https://github.com/Hanziness/FocusTide) - Modern and customizable productivity timer app that runs in your browser.
+- [Splode/pomotroid](https://github.com/Splode/pomotroid) - :tomato: Simple and visually-pleasing Pomodoro timer
 - [incentius-foss/WhatTheDuck](https://github.com/incentius-foss/WhatTheDuck) - WhatTheDuck is an open-source web application built on DuckDB.
 It allows users to upload CSV files, store them in tables, and perform SQL queries on the data.
 - [nuxt-ui-pro/dashboard](https://github.com/nuxt-ui-pro/dashboard) - A dashboard template made with Vue and Nuxt UI Pro.
 - [ZTL-UwU/shadcn-docs-nuxt](https://github.com/ZTL-UwU/shadcn-docs-nuxt) - Effortless and beautiful docs template built with nuxt content & shadcn-vue.